bitfocus/companion-module-discord-api/docs/PATCH_NOTES.md

 - Fixed an issue creating a new Instance without existing config

 **v1.1.0**
-- Switched to `comapnion-module-utils` to handle the generation of voice channel user states
+- Switched to `companion-module-utils` to handle the generation of voice channel user states
 - Fixed an issue with login error handling

 **v0.1.2**